-87. The Committee consists of the following 8 members-

-- (a) 1 legal practitioner; - (b) 6 registered nurses nominated by the Council, of whom 3 are to be chosen by the Council from a panel of names submitted by an association or associations accepted by the Council as representatives of nurses; - (c) 1 person, representing persons who use services provided by the nursing profession.
+- 87. The committee consists of the following members- - (a) 1 lawyer; - (b) 12 registered nurses nominated by the council, of whom 6 are to be chosen by the council from a panel of names submitted by associations accepted by the council as representatives of nurses; - (c) 3 persons, representing persons who use services provided by the nursing profession.